polatory/polatory/README.md

 * <a href="https://opensource.org/licenses/gpl-3.0.html">GNU General Public License version 3</a> for **non-commercial** use
 * Commercial license (please contact at mizuno(at)gsinet.co.jp)

-## Platforms

-Polatory runs on x86-64 processors and tested on the following operating systems and toolchains.

-### Ubuntu 16.04 LTS

-GCC 5.4 and Clang 3.8

-### Ubuntu 18.04 LTS

-GCC 7.3 and Clang 6.0

-### Windows

-Visual Studio 2017

 ## Building